IOTPaySDK/IOTPay-iOS/README.md

 Optional:
 - Merchant Server (refer to https://develop.iotpay.ca)

 For production, client should build their own "Merchant Server", which will generate the "secureId".
-	For testing, you can use the following temporary solution to get secureId:
+For testing phase, there is a shortcut to generate testing secureId without Merchant server.
+Please check 5.1 Temporary solution to get secureId at the end of this guide.

 ## 2.1 Import framework
 ```